Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Ufleet homepage

 Ufleet is a modern, AI-assisted route optimization and delivery management platform built for teams that want a simple, streamlined system with strong customer-facing features.
-It’s often chosen by businesses that need fast route planning, clean interfaces, and reliable real-time communication without having to deal with overly complex workflows.
+It is often chosen by businesses that need fast route planning and clean interfaces without overly complex workflows.

 Common Challenges Ufleet Resolves

-• Helps eliminate slow route updates by providing quick, AI-assisted route generation and re-planning.
+• Eliminates slow route updates with quick, AI-assisted route generation and re-planning

 9. Narvar